Aerendir/bundle-features/docs/Features/Differences-Between-Countable-and-Rechargeable.md

 ```

-This is because the `RechargeableFeature` is meant to be bought each time the User requires it, while the `CountableFeature` is subscribed by the user and on each subscription period interval it is renewed.
+This is because the `RechargeableFeature` is meant to be bought each time the User requires it, while the `CountableFeature` is subscribed by the user and on each refresh period it is refreshed.

 `free_recharge` and FreePack
 ----------------------------